-If you’re treating your little’uns to a shiny new games console this Christmas, then they’re in for a real treat – especially if you’ve gone down the Xbox route.
+If you’re treating your little’uns to a shiny new games console this year, then they’re in for a real treat – especially if you’ve gone down the Xbox route.

 The Xbox Series X and Series S are two cracking consoles, and with an amazing value Xbox Games Pass subscription you can unlock hundreds of games for you and your child to play.
 Racers, puzzlers, battle royales, you name it – the Games Pass has it.
 It might also have some titles you probably won’t want them to play, but fear not as the Xbox Series X|S comes with some very useful parental control settings.

 Its family system allows you to link the Microsoft accounts of everyone in your household, allowing you to monitor everyone’s activity, set screen time limits, and only give them access to games that you deem appropriate and safe.
 This can all be done through the console itself or through a dedicated app, and it’s a very smart and simple system.

 We’re here to let you know what the Xbox family settings can do, and how to set them up.